WebDesignerKits/angular2/README.md

 npm install
 npm start
 ```
-Now edit the src code, which automatically builds to the live folder
+Now edit the src code, which automatically builds to the live folder.

 The server will run on http://localhost:3000/